-One of the biggest pet peeves you will hear editors and hiring managers complain about, when it comes to interviewing, is talking to candidates who don’t know their company or their publication.
-This doesn’t mean that if you’re interviewing at an imprint of Random House you need to know the history of the publisher.
+One of the biggest pet peeves you will hear editors and hiring managers complain about when it comes to interviewing, is talking to candidates who don’t know their company or their publication.
+This doesn’t mean if you’re interviewing at an imprint of Random House you need to know the history of the publisher.
 However, if you’re interviewing at, say, Knopf (a literary imprint at Random House), you should know some background on the division.
 What kinds of books does Knopf publish?
 Who are its authors?

 What are your favorite books that Knopf has published?

-How to Make Sure You Have the Right Answers
+Have the Right Answers

 Another thing to be aware of, especially when you’re going on a lot of interviews, is to avoid mixing up competitors.
 When you’re interviewing a lot, you often have less time to prepare for things.
 And, moreover, the places you’re interviewing may occasionally start to blend together.
 Try to separate.

 You don’t want to make the mistake of saying you liked a story that SI did when it was really a story that appeared in ESPN The Magazine.
 Therefore, before the interview, pay particular attention to getting things like this straight in your head.
 One thing that notoriously drives editors and others in the field crazy is mistaking them for their competition.

 One thing to note: if you don't have the right answer or just don't understand the question, don't try to talk yourself in a circle.
 That will only make you look bad.
 If you need to, ask the interviewer to rephrase the question.
 It may just point your mind in the right direction.